AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 - Chaohai Ding, School of Electronics and Computer Science, Univeristy of Southampton
 - E.A.
 Draffan, School of Electronics and Computer Science, Univeristy of Southampton
 - Silvia Mirri, Department of Computer Science and Engineering DISI, University of Bologna

+## Acknowledgment

+The organising committee would like to acknowledge the funding received from Innovate UK in supporting their NFeedback project aimed at improving online learning outcomes.